Australian Home Electricity Information

 To fully Understand Your Electricity Bill visit our ELECTRICITY BILLING page.

-- It's never been explained to them.
+- It has never been explained

-Complex Billing Really Does Suck! : Where we say 'too complex', we mean it is not written for the average Aussie householder to clearly understand.
+Complex Billing Really Does Suck! : Where we say complex, we mean it is not written for the average Aussie householder to clearly understand.
 So the end user has no clue!
-In a lot of cases we would question whether the electricity retailer's call centre contact can even understand the bill!
+In a lot of cases we would question whether the electricity retailers call centre contacts can even understand the bill!

 The following electricity bill details a list of charges, that we reckon only the electricity retailer can understand.
 Yes we have added some simple explanations.
 Though still very confusing!
 The electricity retailers call centre was of no use, in this case!

-ELECTRICITY SUPPLIERS LOVE BILL PAYERS!
+ELECTRICITY RETAILERS LOVE BILL PAYERS!

 Electricity Usage Versus Cost Analysis

 The Real Truth : When in fact the cost breakdown may show they are not doing that well on the TOU, when compared to a fixed rate tariff.
-Whilst we are not going to draw a direct comparison between the TOU & a fixed tariff here, we want to make you more aware you primarily need to understand the cost breakdown, to keep the bill minimised.
+Whilst we are not going to draw a direct comparison between the TOU anda fixed tariff here, we want to make you more aware you primarily need to understand the cost breakdown, to keep the bill minimised.

-As you can see the shoulder usage is similar to the shoulder costs as a percentage and as much of this as possible should be shifted to off-peak use.
+The Maths : The shoulder usage is similar to the shoulder costs as a percentage and as much of this as possible should be shifted to off-peak use.
 The low off-peak tariff, whilst having 40% usage rating, actually costs you little at 23% of the bill.
 Whereas the peak electricity usage whilst low at 13%, is actually costing you 31% of the bill.

 High cost peak electricity is used often by this Sydney home and we know they are trying their best to keep it reduced.
 Like for many householders it is difficult if not sometimes impossible to reduce / use power during this time of need.
-Visit SYDNEY HOME LIVE ELECTRICITY DATA for more of an insight.

 Electricity Bill Discount Offers

-Whilst any discount on electricity charges is part of the solution for reducing electricity costs, it is not the end solution.
+Save Even More : Whilst any discount on electricity charges is part of the solution for reducing costs, it is not the end solution.
 If you stop here you will remain being just a BILL PAYER!

-Contract term & early termination fees.
+Contract term and early termination fees

 What is the discount off exactly?
+Usage, service or both?

-Any increases to current services charge rates.
+Any increases to current services charge rates

 "I found your website when I decided to analyse what my electricity bill really meant.
 Thank you so much.
 Clear information and lots of it.
 Interestingly, I did the numbers on switching providers using one of the big switching companies, and found that the savings, with the discount, would have been about a dollar onto my current bill, and of course would have cost me more should I be one of those who don't pay on time.
 Invaluable public service, and I'll come to you first when I want an audit."

-Sharp Electricity Rises Forecast
+Sharp Electricity Rises Continue

-2011 - 2013 Forecast 60% [Recent July 2011 18%] 28% Still To Go!
+2011 to 2013 Forecast 60% [July 2011 18%] 28% Still To Go!

-2013 - 2014 Planned 33%.
+2013 to 2014 Planned 33%.

 Coal contracts per ton have recently increased by 500%.